daschaich/BadHonnef/README.md

 The goal is to write a conjugate gradient (CG) algorithm to invert a lattice fermion operator.
 Since lattice fermions are trickier than scalar field theories, a more complete framework is provided for those who don't have an existing codebase they would prefer to work with.

 The provided code considers the tight-binding hamiltonian of graphene on the spatial honeycomb lattice.
 It is not suitable for serious research, in part because the fermion operator is implemented as a full matrix rather than a function efficiently implementing the matrix--vector operation.
 On the other hand, this may make the CG implementation more transparent.

+Note that this template code needs LAPACK in order to handle more than two spatial sites (`L=1`).